tvillacruz/tonyvillacruzcom/content/credits/index.md

 ---
 # Hugo Theme Credits

 This site was developed using Hugo and modifying the Refresh theme.
-The unmodified version of the theme is available:
+The unmodified version of the Refresh theme is available here:

 {{< rawhtml >}}
             <h4>